-Brooks is a regular contributor to Labour constituency parties and panels, discussion groups and publications, including events held with Durham’s Labour Student Society, Progress and several Progress Online essays.
-He has written for Demos, LabourList and his work cited by IPPR.
+Brooks is a regular contributor to Labour constituency parties and panels, discussion groups and publications, including events held with Durham’s Labour Student Society.
+He has written for Demos, a frequent contributor to LabourList and his work is cited by IPPR.